jundalisay/sp/content/en/research/rand/intellectual/part-04.md

 ---
-title: "For the New Intellectual"
+title: "The brute, the mystic, the thinker"
-heading: "Part 1"
+heading: "Part 4"
 description: ""
 c: "firebrick"
 weight: 25
 date: 2025-10-05
 icon: Ayn Rand
 writer:
-  name: Ayn Ramd
+  name: Ayn Rand
   url: https://en.wikipedia.org/wiki/Ayn_Rand
 ---

 Men’s epistemology—or, more precisely, their psycho-epistemology, their method of awareness—is the most fundamental standard by which they can be classified.

 Few men are consistent in that respect; most men keep switching from one level of awareness to another, according to the circumstances or the issues involved, ranging from moments of full rationality to an almost somnambulistic stupor.
 But the battle of human history is fought and determined by those who